opencv/opencv/doc/tutorials/introduction/windows_install/windows_install.rst

 .. include:: <isonum.txt>

-The description here was tested by the author using the Windows 7 SP1 **o**\ perating **s**\ ystem (*OS*).
-Nevertheless, it should also work on any other Windows OS too.
-If you encounter errors after following the steps described here feel free to contact us via our :opencv_group:`user group <>` and we will try to fix your problem.
+The description here was tested on Windows 7 SP1.
+Nevertheless, it should also work on any other relatively modern version of Windows OS.
+If you encounter errors after following the steps described below, feel free to contact us via our `OpenCV Q&A forum <http://answers.opencv.org>`_.
+We'll do our best to help you out.

 .. note:: To use the OpenCV library you have two options: :ref:`Windows_Install_Prebuild` or :ref:`CppTutWindowsMakeOwn`.
-While the first one is easier to complete, it only works if you are coding inside the latest Microsoft Visual Studio  **i**\ ntegrated **d**\ evelopment **e**\ nvironments (*IDE*) and doesn't takes advantage of the most novel technologies we integrate into our library.
+While the first one is easier to complete, it only works if you are coding with the latest Microsoft Visual Studio IDE and doesn't take advantage of the most advanced technologies we integrate into our library.

 .. _Windows_Install_Prebuild:

-Installation by using the pre-built libraries
+Installation by Using the Pre-built Libraries
 =============================================

-1. Open up a web browser and go to: http://sourceforge.net/projects/opencvlibrary/files/opencv-win/

 #.
-Open the folder for the latest version (currently this is |release|).
+Launch a web browser of choice and go to our `page on Sourceforge <http://sourceforge.net/projects/opencvlibrary/files/opencv-win/>`_

 #.
 Choose a build you want to use and download it.
-The naming conventions used will show what kind of support they offer.
-For example:

-   .. container:: enumeratevisibleitemswithsquare
+   ..

-      * *vs2010* means the Visual Studio
-      * *win32* means that it is for 32 bit applications in the OS
-      * *gpu* means that it includes the support for using your GPU in order to further increase the performance of the library).

 If you downloaded the source files present here see :ref:`CppTutWindowsMakeOwn`.

 #.
 Make sure you have admin rights.
 Start the setup and follow the wizard.
-Agree to the \" License Agreement \" .

 #.
-While adding the OpenCV library to the system path is a good decision for a better control of this we will do it manually.
-Therefore, make sure you do not set this option.
+While adding the OpenCV library to the system path is a good decision for a better control, we will do it manually for the sake of this tutorial.
+Make sure you do not set this option.

 #.
-Most of the time it is a good idea to install the source files as this will allow for you to debug into the OpenCV library, if it is necessary.
-Therefore, just follow the default settings of the wizard and finish the installation.
+Most of the time it is a good idea to install the source files too, as this will allow for you to debug into the OpenCV library, if it is necessary.
+Follow the default settings of the wizard and finish the installation.

 #.
 You can check the installation at the chosen path as you can see below.

    .. image:: images/OpenCV_Install_Directory.png
-      :alt: An example of how the installation directory should look in case of success.
+      :alt: An example of how the installation directory should look in case of successful install.
       :align: center

 #.
 To finalize the installation go to the :ref:`WindowsSetPathAndEnviromentVariable` section.

 .. _CppTutWindowsMakeOwn:

-Installation by making your own libraries from the source files
+Installation by Making Your Own Libraries from the Source Files
 ===============================================================

 You may find the content of this tutorial also inside the following videos: `Part 1 <https://www.youtube.com/watch?v=NnovZ1cTlMs>`_ and `Part 2 <https://www.youtube.com/watch?v=qGNWMcfWwPU>`_, hosted on YouTube.